cedards/langfish/README.md

 you'll need to list it multiple times, once for each deck.)

-The card's Name will appear in the list when users are selecting which cards to include in a given game.
+The card's Name needs to be unique within a deck.
+For example, you can have a card in Deck A named APPLE, and a card in Deck B named APPLE, but you should not have two cards in Deck A both named APPLE.

 The Image Url must point to a publicly-accessible image.
 See "Card Images" below.